 In journalism these idiosyncrasies are called facts.
 In forensics and other sciences, they’re called data.
 In fiction, we call them telling details — visual or behavioral nuggets that speak volumes about a character.

-For realtors or interior decorators trying to help homeowners, these clues are evidence of a problem begging for a solution.
+For realtors or pro interior design services (https://deborah NULL.decoratingden NULL.com/) and decorators trying to help homeowners, these clues are evidence of a problem begging for a solution.
 For authors it’s the same thing, but from the opposite side: Writers know the problem from the getgo, and eventually, the solution.
 But we have to cough up the telling details to back it up — the Hoarders basement, the unused gourmet stove — that make the characters and storyline feel authentic.

 For a family in crisis, the home gives it away in a million small ways.
 In my novel there’s a scene where a woman visits a widower and his young children, the family of her close friend who’d died a year ago.
 The kitchen shelves, which used to be perfectly lined with cookbooks and framed photographs, are now piles of junk-mail catalogs and mismatched Tupperware.
 In the family room, once a showcase of Pottery Barn organization, nothing is collected in its wall unit of miniature bins any longer.
 The family-room detritus flows into what used to be a formal living room, like water finding its natural level.
 Because this is a man who no longer has use for such distinctions between rooms.